sydasif/python-book/docs/source/ch-01/01_intro.md

 - Repetitive tasks such as changing device logging credentials or time-based ACLs
 - Allows to reproduce and dispose of logs which may cause devices to crash
 - Deliver bug-free code on time

+## Orchestration vs Automation

+### Automation

+- Well specified task run on its own

+### Orchestration

+- Automating a lot of thing at once
+- Multiple tasks to execute a workflow
+- Automation is the first step towards orchetration

 ## Automation Tools and Languages